16 Days of Activism Against Gender-Based Violence

 16 Days of Activism against Gender-Based Violence is a global campaign calling for an end to violence against women and girls.
 It takes place every year and begins on the 25th November, the International Day of the Elimination of Violence Against Women and finishes on Human Rights Day, the 10th of December.

 Each year, WAGGGS and the Stop the Violence campaign invites the Movement to join an awareness-raising campaign on a certain thematic area.
-This year we have chosen the theme of Her story is Our Story.
+This year we are building on our work and programmes to #StopTheViolencePeriod.